 Advice can be obtained through Children and Families, including the Educational Psychology Service, and other external agencies.
-Such contacts can be useful, particularly for head teachers, in providing specific information, support, and advice.
+Such contacts can be useful, particularly for headteachers, in providing specific information, support, and advice.

 When a child or young person dies there are procedures which take place depending on whether the death was expected or unexpected; for example unexpected deaths could be subject to rapid response procedures.
-Further information can be found at www.harrowlscb.co.uk/cdop.aspx.
-There is a single Point of Contact (SPOC), which professionals can use to notify of a death - 020 8869 3068.
+Further information can be found at www.harrowscb.co.uk/london-gp/child-death-rapid-response/.